SeekingAlpha.com promotes themselves as “the world’s largest investing community powered by the wisdom and diversity of crowdsourcing.”

 It is that simple and takes the stress out of managing your own portfolio.

-Bottom line: Only buy stocks that are rated VERY BULLISH and don't own any stocks rated VERY BEARISH!
+Bottom line: Only buy stocks that are rated STRONG BUY and don’t own any stocks rated VERY BEARISH!

 Keep reading for more details…